smajidi/Iran-COVID-19-Data/README.md

 # Data on Iran's COVID-19 (coronavirus)
 On 19 February 2020, Iran reported its first confirmed cases.
-The [CSV](https://github.com/smajidi/Iran-COVID-19-Data/blob/master/Iran_Dailly_Covid19_Stat.csv) contains the daily updates of Iran's Corona stats provided by Ministry of Health and Medical Education.
+The [CSV](https://github.com/smajidi/Iran-COVID-19-Data/blob/master/Iran_Dailly_Covid19_Stat.csv) file contains the daily updates of Iran's Corona stats provided by Ministry of Health and Medical Education.
 It includes stats about number of infected cases, deaths, recoveries and testings.
-For more detailed information about each column see the c
 We will continue to publish up-to-date data throughout the duration of the COVID-19 pandemic.

+## Codebook

+## Changelog
+ - On 19 February 2020 (30 Bahman 1398) Iran's MHME started reporting of daily stats about total and new infected cases, recoveries and death.
+ - From 26 March 2020 (7 Farvardin 1399) number of critical cases added to the daily reports.
+ - From 7 April 2020 (19 Farvardin 1399) number of total tests performed added to the daily reports.
+ - From 15 May 2020 (26 Ordibehesht 1399) number of daily inpatients and outpatients added to the daily reports.

 ## Update frequency